The Counterfeit Roles of the Religious Elite

 If you will notice in Scripture, it states that we are not chickens, but sheep.
 Sheep are not fed in coops, but are sent through a gate out into the fields.
 'Being fed' is not about being corralled into holding pen being locked up where seed and scraps are thrown at us.
 The sheep are set free by being released through a gate out into a field to find their own nourishment.

 Sheep are not to be held, but released.

 Christ described what 'feeding the sheep' meant and who is the good shepherd [poimen - 4166].

-The act of bing a good shepherd is like a door, or a gate where the sheep are led to release to find pasture for growth and maturity.
+The act of a Good Shepherd is like a door or a gate where the sheep are led to release to find pasture for growth and maturity.
 It is not about being corralled in a coop or a pen consuming religious fodder from troughs.

-Following a good shepherd will bring release to those that follow.
+Following a Good Shepherd will bring release to those that follow him.

 “Truly, truly, I say to you, he who does not enter the sheepfold by the door but climbs in by another way, that man is a thief and a robber.
 But he who enters by the door is the shepherd of the sheep.
 To him the gatekeeper opens.
 The sheep hear his voice, and he calls his own sheep by name and leads them out.
 When he has brought out all his own, he goes before them, and the sheep follow him, for they know his voice.

 A stranger they will not follow, but they will flee from him, for they do not know the voice of strangers.”

 This figure of speech Jesus used with them, but they did not understand what he was saying to them.
 So Jesus again said to them, “Truly, truly, I say to you, I am the door of the sheep.
 All who came before me are thieves and robbers, but the sheep did not listen to them.
 I am the door.
 If anyone enters by me, he will be saved and will go in and out and find pasture.
 The thief comes only to steal and kill and destroy.
 I came that they may have life and have it abundantly.
 I am the good shepherd.